grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 **To deploy the updated Jsonnet:**

-1. Install the updated monitoring mixin
+1. Install the updated monitoring mixin.

    a.
 Add the dashboards to Grafana.
 The dashboards replace your Cortex dashboards and continue to work for monitoring Cortex deployments.